freeCodeCamp/arcade-mode/README.md

 > I'm having trouble installing node-canvas.
 How do I fix this?

 `node-canvas` may require some prerequisites.
 Refer to its [npm page](https://www.npmjs.com/package/canvas) for more details.

+> Is there a way I can automate `npm run test:client` to run when I try to push?

+You can use git hooks.
+We are currently using this `pre-push` script [here](https://github.com/freeCodeCamp/arcade-mode/blob/master/bin/pre-push), but you may want to tailor it to a different branch or all branches.
+The project's git hooks can be found in the `/bin` directory (i.e., `pre-push` and `post-merge`).